Edenbridge Figure of 8 walk

 Take the train nearest to 10:00 from London Bridge to Edenbridge Town (the next one would also be fine).
 As noted above you could do the Short Walk at any convenient time, eg. as an afternoon walk with a train leaving around noon.

 Edenbridge has several pubs in historic buildings on its long straight High Street.
-The most convenient lunch stop is The Old Eden (01732-862398; food served from 12:30-2:30pm Mon–Sat, to 4pm Sun) at #121, halfway through the Main Walk route near the roundabout with the town's bypass.
+The most convenient lunch stop is The Old Eden (01732-862398; food served to 3pm Mon–Fri, later at weekends) at #121, halfway through the Main Walk route near the roundabout with the town's bypass.
 It consists of several 16thC cottages knocked together and has an attractive beer garden at the rear.
 There are benches nearby on both sides of the river which would make good picnic spots.

 There are no more tea places on the approach to Hever station, so for refreshment at the end of this optional extension you would have to go past the station and return the same way.
-The nearest place which is likely to be open in mid-afternoon is the King Henry Ⅷ inn (01732-862457) in Hever village, 1½ km away on the continuation of the EVW (in Walk #345).
+The nearest place which might be open in mid-afternoon is the King Henry Ⅷ inn (01732-862457; open all day Wed–Sun but closed Mon & Tue) in Hever village, 1½ km away on the continuation of the EVW (in Walk #345).

 After the walk, we would love to get your feedback